vanvalenlab/intro-to-deepcell/data_labeling/DeepCell_Label_interactive_demo.md

 The Brush will paint the foreground label over the background label.
 See the Selecting Labels tab for details on selecting labels.

 Click and drag with the Brush to paint the foreground label over the background label.
+Other labels in the file won't be affected by the brush.

 The Brush lets us correct label borders, or even draw labels from scratch.
 The Brush is the most flexible tool to make pixel-level changes, but also requires more work to get high-quality results.

 #### Use cases

-- #### expand a label
+- #### add to a label
-  - Select the label you want to pain with as the foreground and "no label" as the background.
+  - Select the label you want to paint with as the foreground and "no label" as the background.
   - Paint over unlabeled areas to expand the selected label.
-- #### make a label smaller
+- #### erase from a label
   - Select "no label" as the foreground and the label you want to shrink as the background.
-  - Paint over the label the label to remove it.
+  - Paint over the label to remove it.
 - #### fix the boundary between labels
   - Select one label as the foreground and the other as the background, and paint to expand the foreground into the background.
   - Press <kbd>X</kbd> to switch the foreground and background and paint in the other direction.